Automating data quality rules

 With GX Cloud, you can automatically generate data quality rules to more quickly achieve test coverage for your data.
 This page provides an overview of the following options:

-- Automating standard rules as part of adding a new Data Asset.
+- Automating Anomaly Detection rules as part of adding a new Data Asset.

 - Generating personalized AI-recommended rules for an existing Data Asset.

-When you add a new Data Asset, GX Cloud by default generates Expectations to test the following common data quality issues:
+When you add a new Data Asset, GX Cloud by default generates Expectations to detect anomalies in the following:

 - Schema